Tachometer rollover in 2026: what you’re at risk of and how to check your car before you buy it

 In any case, keep your evidence – the more the better.
 You may need a professional opinion or a report from the garage to confirm the curl, a tachometer check from one of the online databases (use those that offer free VIN mileage verification), email communication with the seller, and the purchase contract and other documents for the car.

-This evidence will make your position in dealing with the whole situation much stronger, whether at the table with the seller or in court.
+This evidence will make your position significantly stronger when dealing with the whole situation, whether at the table with the seller or in court.

 Tip for article

-Tip: Considering buying a used car?
-Check what the vehicle registry records about it – for example, the number of previous owners, the date of first registration or technical changes.
+Considering buying a used car?
+Find out what the vehicle registry records about it – such as the number of previous owners, the date of first registration or technical changes.
 Such information can help you spot discrepancies, including possible speedometer rollovers.

 Summary